StephenLangHall/StephenLangHall/README.md

-Hi, I’m Stephen Hall
+Hi, I’m Stephen Hall.
-I’m interested in linux, operating systems, and programming, and am currently learning Python and C.
+I’m interested in linux, operating systems, and programming,
+and am currently learning Python and C.

 Reach me at Stephenlh2007@gmail.com